');

 About Little Rock, IA

-Little Rock is a small community in Iowa with a population of 416 residents.
-The median household income is $64,375 per year, which is near the national average.
-The median age in Little Rock is 35.7 years.
+Little Rock is a small community located in Iowa with a population of 416 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,375 per year, which is 14% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Little Rock, IA